Meyer Lemon Loaf

 - Zest of half Meyer lemon

 - Preheat the oven to 350 degrees F.

 - Sift together the flour, baking powder, and salt into 1 bowl.

-- In another bowl, whisk together the sour cream, 1 cup sugar, the eggs, vanilla, lemon extract and lemon zest.
+- In a large mixing bowl whisk the sour cream, 1 cup sugar, eggs, lemon zest, vanilla extract, and lemon extract (optional) together until combined.

 - Slowly whisk the dry ingredients into the wet ingredients.

 - With a rubber spatula, fold the vegetable oil into the batter, making sure it’s all incorporated.